-Measles was formerly a common childhood illness like chicken pox until the introduction of the MMR vaccine in the early 1970′s.
-In 2010, there were a mere 63 confirmed cases of the Measles in the entire United States.
-So far, this year’s measles outbreaks are more rampant than they’ve been in 15 years which is being blamed on parents refusing to vaccinate their children.
+In 2010, there were a mere 63 confirmed cases of measles in the entire United States.
+So far, this year's measles infection outbreaks are more rampant than they've been in 15 years which is being blamed on parents refusing to vaccinate their children.
 Keep in mind that there have been only 118 cases reported (Jan-May 2011) in the entire country.
-Nevertheless, parents have choices to make when it comes to protecting your child from measles.
+Nevertheless, parents have choices to make when it comes to protecting your child from measles infection.

 Rubeola or Morbilli.

 Fever, a dry cough, possible sore throat, a runny nose, and eye inflammation.
 White spots may appear in the mouth.
 A dry red blotchy rash appears within 3 to 7 days, starting at the face and then spreading downwards.

 Complications with measles infection are relatively common, ranging from mild diarrhea and earaches to more severe conditions such as pneumonia, acute encephalitis, and eye problems such as corneal ulcerations.

 Other rash-causing diseases such as roseola and rubella (German measles) – these two also sound similar to measles' other name – rubeola.

 The measles virus is spread through the air by breathing, coughing or sneezing.
 It can also be spread through direct contact with nose and throat secretions.
 It is highly contagious.
 Any child who is exposed to it and is not immune is likely to get the disease.

 Fever typically starts 7 to 18 days after exposure.
 The rash appears about 14 days after contact.